F5Networks/marathon-bigip-ctlr/README.rst

 Introduction
 ------------

-The F5® Container Service Integrator™ (CSI) for `Mesos <https://mesos.apache.org/>`_ provides an integration for the `Marathon <https://github.com/mesosphere/marathon>`_ orchestration environment that makes L4-L7 services available to users deploying miscroservices-based applications in a containerized infrastructure.
+The F5® Marathon BIG-IP Controller™ for `Mesos <https://mesos.apache.org/>`_ provides an integration for the `Marathon <https://github.com/mesosphere/marathon>`_ orchestration environment that makes L4-L7 services available to users deploying miscroservices-based applications in a containerized infrastructure.

 Documentation
 -------------